-The ground handling business at Julius Nyerere International Airport (JNIA) and Kilimanjaro International Airport (KIA) are liberalized.
-Apart from Swissport Tanzania Plc, there is a competitor providing both ground handling and cargo handling services at JNIA and KIA and another competitor offering cargo handling services exclusively at JNIA.
+The ground handling business at Julius Nyerere International Airport (JNIA) and Kilimanjaro International Airport (KIA) are fully liberalized.
+Apart from Swissport Tanzania Plc, there are competitors providing both ground handling and cargo handling services at JNIA and KIA and another competitor offering cargo handling services exclusively at JNIA.